Things to do in Taipei

 Image credit: @merryjourneyy via Instagram

-Book tickets for the Mao Kong Shan gondola.
+Book tickets for the Maokong Gondola.

-17. Relive history at Lungshan Temple
+17. Lungshan Temple

-18. Watch sky lanterns floating above Shifen Old Street
+Watch sky lanterns floating above

 Image credit: @victor.twk via Instagram

-19. See Taiwan’s Niagara Falls at Shifen Waterfall
+See Taiwan’s Niagara Falls

 Those Chinese watercolour paintings of scenic landscapes are a reality at Shifen Waterfall.
 While it’s not the tallest waterfall in the country, its breadth of 40m across makes it the broadest one in Taiwan.

-Pingxi Old Street is special for its unique architecture and design.
+PingXi Old Street is special for its unique architecture and design.
 Its marketplace is built through a hill, with a train track going overhead in the middle of the village.

 While Shifen Old Street is known for its sky lanterns, Pingxi is less crowded and touristy.
 It’s much easier to get a clear shot of the floating sky lanterns without a throng of tourists in the background.

-21. Explore hiking trails at Yangmingshan National Park
+21. Yangmingshan National Park

-The mention of Yangmingshan brings about associations to relaxation, recuperation and adventure.
+The mention of Yangmingshan National Park brings about associations to relaxation, recuperation and adventure.
 Lined with hot springs along the mountain, city dwellers often take day trips to soak their bodies in milky sulphuric baths and rest their eyes on miles of luscious green hills.

 On the Juansi Waterfall Trail.